Marshall syndrome

-Marshall syndrome is a genetic disorder of the connective tissue which can cause hearing loss.
-The three most common areas to be affected are the eyes which are uncommonly large, joints and the mouth and facial structures.
+Marshall syndrome is a genetic disorder of the connective tissue that can cause hearing loss.
+The three most common areas to be affected are the eyes, which are uncommonly large, joints and the mouth and facial structures.
 Marshall syndrome and Stickler syndrome closely resemble each other; in fact they are so similar, some say they are the same.

 Presentation

 Eyes

 Myopia is the most common eye problem in Marshall syndrome.
 Cataracts also occur more frequently and detached retina less frequently than in Stickler syndrome.
 Myopia also is the most common problem with the eyes in Stickler syndrome.
 In the latter syndrome, extreme myopia may lead to severe eye problems such as detached retina more frequently than in Marshall syndrome.

 Joints

 The joint changes include hyperextensibility (double-jointedness) and arthritis.
 Babies and young children with Stickler syndrome usually have very hyperextensible joints.
 As an affected child gets older, they may experience pain and stiffness from overuse of a joint.
 Osteoarthritis of the large joints often develops during the third or fourth decade.
 The joint changes in Marshall syndrome are of the same type but to a lesser degree.
-There also may be changes in the bones that show up on X-ray but generally are not a problem.
+There also may be changes in the bones that show up on X-ray but they generally are not a problem.